andcuevas/micronaut-mq-initializer-each-property-problem/README.md

-This is a micronaut project example to reproduce a problem with ChannelInitializer and the use of @EachProperty.
+ Example project of Micronaut RabbitMQ to reproduce a problem with the use of @EachProperty.